afunkyboy/greenwoodrecording/README.md

 # Greenwood Recording Studio - Booking System

-A modern client acquisition and booking system for Greenwood Recording Studio, built with Vue 3, TypeScript, Vite, and Supabase.
+A modern client acquisition and booking system for Greenwood Recording Studio, built with Vue 3, JavaScript, Vite, and Supabase.

 ## Features